mgalobll/mgalobll/README.md

 - [**RoadRunner**](https://github.com/Union-College-Robotics-Crew/RoadRunner_Winter2023): Have worked on the "lane assistance" and maze-solving algorithms of the Union College Robotics Crew robot.
 Currently maintaining and updating the code as Co-President and Lead Programmer (in Python).
 - [**AI Projects**](https://github.com/mgalobll/csc-320): Worked on several projects (in Python) in my AI class that ranged from uninformed/informed search, adverserial search, local search and genetic algorithms, artificial neural networks, reinforcement learning...
 - [**Databases Project**](https://github.com/mgalobll/csc-340-project): Designed a relational database for a central mail service and implemented it in MySQL for a final group project in my Databases (CSC340) class.

+**Note:**
+Due to privacy concerns and the nature of some of these projects being associated with academic courses, they are stored in private repositories.
+If you're interested in accessing any of these projects, please send an email to [mgalobll@union.edu](mailto:mgalobll@union.edu) with the subject line "GitHub Access Request".
+In your email, please mention the specific project(s) you're interested in, and I'll be happy to grant you access accordingly.
+Thank you for your understanding.

 ## 💻 Open Source Work Stats